 March 2006: Game Drives in Serengeti + Back to Ngorongoro

 We had our first game drive before breakfast, another before lunch, and drove to a hippo pool in the afternoon.
 Next morning we headed back towards the Ngorongoro crater watching animals as we passed them.

 Outside the national park’s boundaries we took off from the road and followed tracks among the animals.
 After stopping to watch a few lions we continued less than a kilometer and had a picnic eating out of our lunch boxes.

-We arrived at our Ngorongoro lodge in late afternoon.
+We arrived at our Ngorongoro Wildlife Lodge in late afternoon.

 After dinner we watched a fantastic acrobat show in the lodge.

 March 2006: Game Drive in Ngorongoro

 We started from our lodge before sunrise and headed down a bumpy road into the crater.
 There we drove around to different locations and spotted different animals.